Unboxed-Software/solana-course/content/transfer-hook.md

 When we transfer a token using the Token Extensions Program, the program will examine our mint to determine if it has a transfer hook.
 If a transfer hook is present, the Token Extensions Program will initiate a CPI (cross-program invocation) to our transfer hook program.
 The Token Extensions Program will then pass all the accounts in the transfer (including the extra accounts specified in the `extra_account_meta_list`) to the transfer hook program.
-However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will de-escalate them (i.e. Remove the mutable or signing abilities for security reasons).
+However, before passing the 4 essential accounts (`sender`, `mint`, `receiver`, `owner`), it will de-escalate them (i.e. remove the mutable or signing abilities for security reasons).